Present Perfect Continuous ESL Activities, Games and Worksheets

 ESL Present Perfect Continuous Role-Play - Grammar and Speaking Activity: Asking and Answering Questions, Sentence Completion, Controlled Practice - Group Work - Upper-intermediate (B2) - 25 minutes

 In this free present perfect continuous activity, students take on a character role and ask questions to find out what other people have been doing.
 In groups, students take on the role of the person on their character card and find out what the other people in their group have been doing by asking questions and completing a chart with the information.
 In order to complete the chart, students must use the present perfect continuous and ask a total of four questions.
 Students go around their group asking and answering the questions and noting down the information in their chart.
-When the students have finished, they look at the information and guess what each person has been doing.
-Students then complete sentences with their answers using the present perfect continuous.
+Afterwards, students read the information in the chart, guess what each person has been doing and complete sentences with their answers using the present perfect continuous.

 What do you think they have been doing?
 Preview